Create a payout link

 After you have created the link, send it to the recipient so that they can claim the payment.

-This feature is available in the UK and the EEA.
+This feature is available in the UK, the EEA, AU, and SG.

 For more information, see the guides: Send money via payout link.